I’ve been surprised at how many Raleigh locals have not heard of Kerr Lake State Recreation Area in North Carolina.

 At its maximum capacity, Kerr Lake, or Bugg Island Lake, is one of the largest reservoirs in the Southeastern United States.

-This man-made lake has over 850 miles of shoreline and covers approximately 50,000 acres, and is 300 feet above sea level.
+This man-made lake has over 850 miles of shoreline and covers approximately 50,000 acres, and is 300 feet above sea level (max depth of 100ft).

 In 1975, the Kerr Reservoir Area was then transformed into a North Carolina State Park, which means certain rules – like no alcohol – apply!